Muhammad-Mirazul-Hasan-Rafee/volunteer-server/readme.md

 ## Environment

-Create a `.env` file at the project root with your own values:
+A `.env` file at the project root supplies the runtime configuration:

 ```env
 db_user=